SupercondActor/platform-app-helloworld/README.md

 `webpack.config.js` file is the webpack configuration file where the entry point of your project is specified.
 When webpack processes your application, it internally builds a dependency graph which maps every module your project needs and generates one or more bundles.
 See https://webpack.js.org/concepts/ for details.

-This file is also preconfigured to create the Code Package zip file ready to be uploaded to the Service Fabric Business Platform cluster.
+This file is preconfigured to create the Code Package zip file ready to be uploaded to the Service Fabric Business Platform cluster.

 Usually, you don't have to modify this file.

 ### `src/appConfig` folder

-This folder contain files which should be included into the Code Package - you should create package folders and files yourself after you decide which services you want to include in your application.
+This folder contain files which should be included into the Code Package - you should create package folders and files inside the `src/appConfig` folder after you decide which services you want to include in your application.
 See below for the structure of the Code Package.

 ### `spec` folder